 As a Garden School Foundation intern you will have the chance to:

-- Meet and work with leaders in the Southern California urban agriculture and garden-based education movement
+- Meet and work with leaders in the Southern California urban agriculture and the garden-based education movement.

 - Work closely with a diverse group of adults and children in an outdoor, garden setting